digitalocean/container-blueprints/DOKS-hardening/kubescape.md

    kubescape scan framework nsa --exclude-namespaces kube-system,kube-public
    ```

 Kubescape can scan your Kubernetes cluster hosts (worker nodes) as well for OS vulnerabilities.
 To enable this feature you need to pass the `--enable-host-scan` flag to the kubescape CLI.
-When this flag is enabled, kubescape installs (deploys) sensors in your cluster to scan each host for known vulnerabilities.
+When this flag is enabled, kubescape deploys `sensors` via a Kubernetes DaemonSet in your cluster to scan each host for known vulnerabilities.
 At the end when the scan process is completed, the sensors are removed from your cluster.

 Kubescape CLI provides help pages for all available options.
 Below command can be used to print the help page: